xseignard/arkanoid/README.md

 # Arkanoid

-I wanted to learn javascript.... seriously, this thing is broken be design :)
+I wanted to learn javascript.... seriously, this thing is fucking cool!